alaeddinem2/EasyDoc-python/README.md

 # EasyDoc-python
-the first application made it after 2 weeks learning python
+the first application i made it after 2 weeks learning python

 this application help to create any doc easly and fastly